 If you’re only missing the icon from which you used to run the terminal, that doesn’t mean the actual terminal itself is gone.
 You can find it among the rest of your installed apps, through Ubuntu’s activities menu.

 - Press the Win and start typing “terminal” in the search field to find it.
 Click on it to run it.

 - To re-add it to your desktop’s dock, right-click on the icon and select “Add to Favorites.”

 Maybe, though, it’s even better to memorize the combination Ctrl + Alt + T on your keyboard.
 If you try it, you’ll see your terminal popping up.

 Is There a Software Conflict?

 If the problem appeared after installing a new piece of software, maybe you’re dealing with a software conflict.
 It’s rare, but it happens, and there can be millions of reasons, depending on each unique combination of installed software.
 The easiest solution is to undo our last steps.

 Start by uninstalling anything you installed just before the problem reared its ugly head.
 Hopefully, the problem will be solved.

 If the problem persists, you can try more drastic measures, like restoring your whole system from a recent backup.
-If you’re using the latest version of Ubuntu installed with ZFS, you can easily restore a ZFS snapshot.
 You can then proceed to re-implement those changes one by one until you find the culprit and then undo this problematic step.

 It’s worth noting that one of the most common conflicts has to do with the installation of Python.
-If the problem appeared after upgrading to the latest version of Python, maybe it’s because the terminal isn’t configured to use it.
+If the problem appeared after upgrading to the latest version of Python, there’s a small chance that it’s because the terminal isn’t configured to use it.